 Note that the list is moderated to be used for announcements mainly by the R Core Development Team.
 Use the web interface for information, subscription, archives, etc.

-This has become quite an active list with dozens of messages per day.
+This is quite an active list with many messages per day.
 An alternative is to subscribe and choose daily digests (in plain or MIME format).
 Use the web interface for information, subscription, archives, etc.

 There may be some overlap of topics with the

 R-devel mailing list, as before the existence of

 R-package-devel, many package developers had used

 R-devel instead.
 Beware that cross-posting to both lists is generally considered as impolite.
 For subscription and more, please read and use the web interface.

 This list is intended for questions and discussion about code development in R. Questions likely to prompt discussion unintelligible to non-programmers or topics that are too technical for